Attempt (German penal code): Subjective component (planning)

-The perpetrator must have intent toward all parts of the crime during the action.
-Despite some arguments to the contrary, dolus eventualis (knowing of the possibility and consciously accepting it) is sufficient.
-This replaces the requirement of having knowledge of all required components of a completed crime.
+To constitute criminal attempt, the perpetrator must have intent toward all parts of the crime during the action.
+Despite some arguments to the contrary, dolus eventualis (knowing of the possibility and consciously accepting it) is sufficient to be convicted of attempt.
+In such cases, dolus eventualis replaces the requirement that the perpetrator know all the required components of a completed crime.
 Specifically, the perpetrator must have intent towards the completion of the crime, and not simply desire its failure during the attempt.

 Objective component (direct and immediate action)

-According to the perpetrator's plan, they must begin with the direct and immediate commission of the crime, thereby marking the boundary between the generally legal acts of preparation and the illegal attempt.
-There are no general requirements for plausibility: the evaluation is made along the beliefs of the perpetrator.
+To constitute an attempt, the perpetrator must begin the direct and immediate commission of the crime according to their plan, thereby deliberately crossing the boundary between the generally legal acts of preparation and the illegal attempt.
+There is no general requirement for the perpetrator's plan to be objectively plausible: the evaluation is made according to what the perpetrator believed at the time.
 There are significant disputes about the practical application of those requirements, with particular disputed areas affecting non-standard cases.
-In particular, this affects cases where the crime is perpetuated by multiple people or the perpetrator is either incited or aided by another person.
-There is broad consensus that the law is intended to closely link the beginning of the attempt and the commission of the crime, intentionally excluding actions such as the acquisition of necessary tools and instruments.
+In particular, this affects cases where the crime is perpetrated by multiple people or the perpetrator is either incited or aided by another person.
+There is broad consensus that the law is intended to closely link the commission of the crime with the beginning of the attempt, intentionally excluding from "attempt" such actions as the acquisition of necessary tools and instruments.

 Unfit attempts

-Attempts that cannot actually lead to the completion of the crime are considered unfit.
-They do not prevent the illegality of the attempt, as it is evaluated based on the intent and actions based on the subjective perception of the perpetrator.
-Cases include an insufficient object (attempting to kill a corpse), an insufficient tool (shooting someone with an unloaded gun), an insufficient modality of the act (a surprise attack on someone who is already aware of the perpetrator) or an unfit subject (wrongly believing to be acting as a member of a gang that does not (or no longer) exist).
+Attempts that cannot actually lead to the completion of the crime are classified as unfit.
+Unfit attempts are punishable; the intent and actions are evaluated according to the subjective perception of the perpetrator.
+Unfit attempts may include an insufficient object (e.g. attempting to kill a corpse), an insufficient tool (e.g. shooting someone with an unloaded gun), an insufficient modality of the act (e.g. a surprise attack on someone who is already aware of the perpetrator) or an unfit subject (e.g. one who wrongly believes he is acting as a member of a gang that no longer exists or never existed).
 In cases of attempts that no reasonable person would consider likely to succeed, a lesser or no punishment may be applied.
-Those have to be distinguished from Wahndelikte, which are cases where the person accurately assesses the facts, but wrongly imagines his actions to be a crime.
+Unfit attempts are distinct from "Wahndelikte", in which a person's actions are legal but he wrongly imagines them to be a crime.